homacs/org.cakelab.blender.dnadoc/README.md

-# Java .Blend -- Externally Maintained Documentation
+# Java .Blend -- DNA Documentation
-This is the externally maintained source code documentation to generated Java classes of the Java .Blend data model.
+This is the source code documentation to generated Java classes of the Java .Blend data model.
 Java .Blend [1] is a generic Blender file import/export toolkit for Java.
 Refer to the Java .Blend documentation [2] to get more information.
 Blender [5] is an open source 3D graphics design and rendering environment.

-# Contributors License Agreement
-By sending a pull request, contributors agree to publish their contribution under the terms of conditions of the GPL v3.0 [4].
-Refer to Section 'Licensing' for reasons.

-# Contributors
-1. Holger Machens

 # Licensing